Phone: (985) 764-9946

 I was selected by DHS to speak at the Southern Regional Education Board: High Schools that Work Conference in Nashville, Tennessee on the topic of high school redesign and school governance programs.
 After my presentation I was published in their publication titled, “High School Reform Works-When Implemented: A Comparative Study of Hi and Low Implementation Schools.”
 This publication was used by the Louisiana High School Redesign Commission in their ongoing work to improve Louisiana schools.

-In 2000 and 2002 I was listed on the Who's Who Among America's Teachers, and in 2010, 2012, 2015, 2017, 2018, and 2019, I was nominated for teacher of the year at Destrehan High.
+In 2000 and 2002 I was listed on the Who's Who Among America's Teachers, and I was nominated for teacher of the year at Destrehan High in 2010, 2012, 2015, 2017, 2018, 2019, and 2020.
 I also had the opportunity to be selected by Destrehan High School and St. Charles Parish Schools to present and train teachers at the 2003 NSDC Conference in New Orleans on the topics of Standards implementation and Curriculum Mapping and was especially proud to see the distinguished educator, Harry Wong in attendance at my presentation.

 1st Period: Prep